Library Refurbishment Phase III and IV, Teesside University

 The upper floors provide progressively private, individual study opportunities, with quiet study on level 2 and silent study on level 3.

 Level 2 has a specialist ICT focus, with a significant number of hardwired computers with dual screen arrangements and curriculum-specific software to provide high-powered computational resource.

 - Space Planning

-A key area of investigation is ways in which communal furniture such as large layout tables can be used to suggest and encourage individual study, using lighting, placemats, dividers and other visual devices to focus attention.
+Communal furniture such as large layout tables were considered to suggest and encourage individual study.
+Lighting, placemats, dividers and other visual devices have been incorporated to focus attention.

-Critically, the library has remained in use throughout the works, and the design team has worked closely with the University team to ensure that designs can be realised with minimum disruption to the ongoing activities in the building.
+Critically, the library has remained in use throughout the works and the design team worked closely with the university team to realise designs with minimum disruption to the ongoing activities in the building.

 Related Interior Projects

 We’ve over 20 years experience in a range of sectors.
 Here’s a selection of our finest work.

 Interior meeting spaces at the AIRC provide a showcase for the Cranfield University and partners

 ChELSI at University of Sheffield is designed with a heart, that is brightly lit and vibrant with colour